 - Michaelyn Nakoa :: 734-9700

-The College's transition pathway program that strives to promote cooperative, successful connections, transitions and education experiences for students who choose to continue their education at Kapi'olani Community College (KapCC).
-The Program serves all high schools, however emphasis is placed on KapCC's feeder high schools which are Farrington, Kaiser, Kalani, McKinley, and Roosevelt High Schools in addition to schools supporting GED and HISET students.
+The College's transition pathway program that strives to promote cooperative, successful connections, transitions and educational experiences for students who choose to continue their education at Kapi'olani Community College (KCC).
+The Program serves all high schools, however, an emphasis is placed on KCC's feeder high schools which are Farrington, Kaiser, Kalani, McKinley, and Roosevelt High Schools in addition to schools supporting GED and HISET students.
 The Program also supports postsecondary awareness opportunities with Oahu's Department of Education (DOE) Middle and Intermediate Schools.

 The Native Hawaiian Career and Technical Education Program (NHCTEP) is a federal grant administered to Kapi'olani Community College for over twenty years through the generosity of Alu Like, Inc. Under the current grant, the goal of NHCTEP is to provide support to 75 Native Hawaiian students with career and technical education programs to help them succeed in attaining certificates and degrees and to transition to the workforce with the option of additional training.